 - email: email@example.com

-Jim Hunter, Senior Researcher, was the first Director (and first staff member) of the Centre for History where, between 2005 and 2010, his principal task (with much help from others) was to get the Centre up and running.
+Jim Hunter, Emeritus Professor, was the first Director (and first staff member) of the Centre for History where, between 2005 and 2010, his principal task (with much help from others) was to get the Centre up and running.
 The author of fourteen books about the Highlands and Islands and about the region’s worldwide diaspora, Jim has also been active in the public life of the area.
 In the mid-1980s he became the first director of the Scottish Crofters Union, now the Scottish Crofting Federation.
 Between 1998 and 2004 he was chairman of Highlands and Islands Enterprise, the north of Scotland’s development agency.
 In the course of a varied career, Jim has also been an award-winning journalist.

 His two most recent books, both published by Birlinn, are Set Adrift Upon the World: The Sutherland Clearances and Insurrection: Scotland's Famine Winter.
 The first attracted a Saltire Society award as Best History Book 2016.
 ‘Rarely have the clearances been written about so evocatively,’ the Saltire panel commented.
 ‘Hunter’s empathy with those involved speaks to us with elegant restraint in an account that sweeps from the Sutherland straths to the struggles of those forced to seek new lives in North America.’